 A great metric to help agencies ensure their vulnerability scanners are effective is to look at their coverage.
 CISA recommends considering this question and the frequency of your schedule vulnerability scans to help agencies improve this practice.
 Scans performed at the right intervals, with the right coverage, deliver the input to your vulnerability management plan (Practice 2).
 Your plan should outline a repeatable process for putting the results of your scans into action to make your agency more secure.

-Cybersecurity asset management platforms, like Axonius, help agencies improve their vulnerability management practices.
+Cybersecurity asset management solutions, like Axonius, help agencies improve their vulnerability management practices.
 Axonius connects to hundreds of IT and security tools to correlate data about hardware and software assets, users, and vulnerabilities.
 Agencies use Axonius to:

 What’s more, Axonius is a DHS CDM-approved vendor for asset management.